 It should reach to around 8m eventually, with a similar spread.
 Whilst the branches have the most unusual upright form, the twigs themselves are pendulous, rather like a silver birch.
 The single, shell-pink flowers open from red buds in mid spring

-Some flowering cherry trees spread outwards more than they grow upwards and Prunus 'Shirofugen' is one example of these.
+Some flowering cherry trees spread outwards as much as they grow upwards and this cherry tree is one example.
 Its a glorious flowering cherry that matures as a small to medium sized tree.
-Its maximum height is around 8m, with a spread of 10m.
+Its maximum height is around 7m, with a spread of at least as much, if not more.
 So, it needs space to stretch out its branches.
-This will enable a great view of the pale pink double blossom.
+This will enable a great view of the white, turning to pale pink double blossom.
 Beautiful.

 It is also a spreading tree, growing to a width of maybe 10m, with a height of up to 8m.
 The picture speaks for itself.